franciscop/server/README.md

 And finally, open your browser on [localhost:3000](http://localhost:3000/) and you should see your server answered 'Hello world!'.

+## Documentation

+Everything is documented here:

 <strong><a class="button" href="/documentation"><i class="fa fa-file-code-o"></i> Full Documentation</a></strong>

+## License

+Licensed under the MIT License.
+See `LICENSE` for the full license.

+## Author

+This package was created by [Francisco Presencia]() but hopefully developed and maintained by many others.
+See the [the list of contributors here](https://github.com/serverjs/server/graphs/contributors).